QGrain/Matlab-Music/Music_Player-API.md

-**Return**: A array containing the sample of a sound.
+**Return**: A array containing the samples of a sound.
 It's length is dependent on the sampling rate.